1. Resources and Technology

 Dead Ideas in Teaching and Learning

-Dead Ideas in Teaching and Learning is a podcast hosted by CTL executive director, Catherine Ross.
-In each episode, instructors, students, and leaders in higher education are invited to share their discoveries of “dead ideas” in teaching and learning—ideas that are not true but that are often widely believed and embedded in the pedagogical choices we make.
+In each episode of this podcast, instructors, students, and leaders in higher education are invited to share their discoveries of “dead ideas” in teaching and learning—ideas that are not true but that are often widely believed and embedded in the pedagogical choices we make.

 Designing Assignments for Learning

-The rapid shift to remote teaching and learning meant that many instructors reimagined their assessment practices.
+The shift to remote teaching forced higher education to reimagine assessment.
 This resource distills the elements of assignment design that are important to carry forward as we continue to seek better ways of assessing learning and build on our innovative assignment designs.

 Designing for Inquiry-Based Learning In Undergraduate Science And Engineering Lab Courses

-Looking to move away from having students work through cookbook-style labs to inquiry-based learning opportunities?
-This resource highlights inquiry-based lab designs from featured Columbia and Barnard faculty, and provides considerations for designing opportunities for student inquiry in undergraduate science and engineering lab courses.
+This resource features inquiry-based lab designs from Columbia and Barnard faculty, offering considerations for moving beyond cookbook-style labs to create meaningful inquiry opportunities in undergraduate science and engineering courses.

 Developing Poll Questions to Engage and Assess Student Thinking in Science and Engineering Courses